Preparing for your first family holiday

 If you are staying in the UK, remember that while babies – especially those under one year – do need quite a lot of stuff, you can buy much of this when you arrive at your destination.
 So you don’t need to pack five bumper boxes of nappies or enough pureed food to feed your child for a month just in case.
 When you are travelling abroad things are slightly different, as you cannot guarantee that you can buy the items or brands you are used to and so you may need to pack certain foods or specific products in your suitcase.

-In terms of clothing, while it is good to have a selection, you can always take travel wash and so do not need to pack hundreds of vests and outfits (a mistake I have made in the past).
-In fact, one friend said that her first holiday with their 10-month-old baby involved a large 4×4 packed full to the brim and with a full roof box, too.
+While it is good to have a selection of clothing, you can always take travel wash and so do not need to pack hundreds of vests and outfits (a mistake I have made in the past).
+One friend said that her first holiday with their 10-month-old baby involved a large 4×4 packed full to the brim and with a full roof box, too.
 In hindsight, it was far too much for one week away!

 Breastfeeding mums do not have to worry too much about feeding their little ones while on holiday abroad, but if you are combi or formula feeding it is important to remember that you can’t take bottles containing more than 150ml of liquid through customs.
 However, you can pre-order and pay for toiletries and formula from Boots and then collect it at the airport ready to take on the plane – just be sure to factor this into your hand-luggage allowance.